suguiura/Git-Analytics/README.md

 A given server can contain several projects (e.g. git.kernel.org) and the dl.rb tool was made to automatically download them.
-Give a yaml configuration file to the too, using the following command syntax to download the data, optionally choosing a different destination directory.
+Give a yaml configuration file to the too, using the following command syntax to download the data.

-    ruby script/dl.rb <config.yaml> [--to <directory>]
+    ruby script/dl.rb <config.yaml>

 ### Download git descriptions (optional)